-Slightly immature, non-nucleated red blood cells (reticulocyte stage) appear bluish-gray in Wright-stained smears due to the presence of residual ribonucleic acid (RNA).
+Slightly immature, non-nucleated red blood cells (reticulocyte stage) appear bluish-gray in Wright-stained smears due to residual ribonucleic acid (RNA).

-In the image, the cells are slightly bluish-gray in color and are examples of polychromatophilic red blood cells.
-A higher number of these cells (averaging 2 or more per oil immersion field) indicates increased production of red blood cells by the bone marrow.
+The cells are slightly bluish-gray in the image and are examples of polychromatophilic red blood cells.
+A higher number of these cells (averaging two or more per oil immersion field) indicates increased production of red blood cells by the bone marrow.

 Under normal conditions, these young red blood cells remain in the bone marrow for a day or two before being released into the bloodstream.
 However, when the bone marrow is stressed due to blood loss or other conditions, these cells are released prematurely into the blood.